-Sessions take place in a private room in the school during Tuesdays and Thursdays and they last between 30-50 minutes (depending on circumstances).
+Sessions currently take place in Wyvern House on Tuesdays, Wednesdays and Thursdays and last for 50 minutes.

 Is it confidential?

 Confidentiality is offered within the usual ethical and safeguarding limits.

 Counselling is a time when it's ok to talk about concerns without fear of them being discussed elsewhere.
 This includes not discussing the work with parents, unless the child or young person requests or gives consent for this.
 This can be hard for parents to accept at times, but ensuring the confidentiality of the work is crucial for establishing trust, so that the children and young people feel confident to speak openly and freely about what is concerning them.